minin43/TTT-Custom-Roles/CONVARS.md

 ttt_guesser_minimum_radius                     5       // The minimum radius of the guesser's device in meters.
-Set to 0 to disable ttt_guesser_show_team_threshold                50      // The amount of damage that needs to be dealt to a guesser before they learn the attacker's team ttt_guesser_show_role_threshold                100     // The amount of damage that needs to be dealt to a guesser before they learn the attacker's role ttt_guesser_notify_mode                        0       // The logic to use when notifying players that a guesser is killed.
+Set to 0 to disable ttt_guesser_show_team_threshold                50      // The amount of damage that needs to be dealt to a guesser before they learn the attacker's team ttt_guesser_show_role_threshold                100     // The amount of damage that needs to be dealt to a guesser before they learn the attacker's role ttt_guesser_notify_mode                        0       // The logic to use when notifying players that a guesser was killed.
+Killer is notified unless "ttt_guesser_notify_killer" is disabled.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone ttt_guesser_notify_sound                       0       // Whether to play a cheering sound when a guesser is killed ttt_guesser_notify_confetti                    0       // Whether to throw confetti when a guesser is a killed ttt_guesser_unguessable_roles                  "lootgoblin,zombie" // Names of roles that cannot be guessed by the guesser, separated with commas.
+4 - Notify everyone ttt_guesser_notify_killer                      1       // Whether to notify a guesser's killer ttt_guesser_notify_sound                       0       // Whether to play a cheering sound when a guesser is killed ttt_guesser_notify_confetti                    0       // Whether to throw confetti when a guesser is a killed ttt_guesser_unguessable_roles                  "lootgoblin,zombie" // Names of roles that cannot be guessed by the guesser, separated with commas.
 Do not include spaces or capital letters.